blockchainsllc/in3-legacy/README.md

 ```

+# What is Incubed?

+Targeting the mass scale applications of Smart Cities and the Sharing Economy, Incubed is a light client alternative for embedded computers and low energy devices.
+It is designed to enable electronics such as padlocks, door locks, suitcases, watches, and mobiles, to grant and check access rights, send and verify payments, and execute smart contracts.
+All with the same security level offered by other options but with significantly reduced footprint.

+Incubed leverages an incentivized network running on top of full blockchain nodes that receive micropayments for yielding the blockchain transactions on behalf of the devices.
+After confirming these transactions, the nodes return proofs to the querying devices.
+These devices compute the validity of such proofs and will punish nodes providing wrong or outdated data.
+Thus the network behavior is analogous to insurance market models.

+Read more on our [webpage](https://slock.it/incubed.html) or in the documentation section below.

 # Documentation

-The following docuemntations are available:

-- [API](https://github.com/slockit/in3/blob/master/doc/README.md) - Definition of Classes and available functions.
+- [API](https://github.com/slockit/in3/blob/master/doc/README.md) - Client API classes and functions.
-- [DataTypes](https://github.com/slockit/in3/blob/master/src/types/README.md) - Defintion of datastructures used inside the client.
+- [DataTypes](https://github.com/slockit/in3/blob/master/src/types/README.md) - Defintion of data structures used by the client.
-- [Verification](https://github.com/slockit/in3/wiki/Ethereum-Verification-and-MerkleProof).
-A documentaion about the varification of proofs send by a IN3-Server.
+- [Verification](https://github.com/slockit/in3/wiki/Ethereum-Verification-and-MerkleProof) - About the process of proof verification.
+Proofs are sent by the [in3-server](https://github.com/slockit/in3-server) to after the in3 client requests chain data or sends a transaction.
 - [Wiki](https://github.com/slockit/in3/wiki).
-A wiki with examples and explanations of the protocol.
+A wiki with examples and explanation of the protocol.

 # Tests